WestDRI/wgpages/content/bashFeatures.md

 - navigating files and directories; creating, moving and copying things
 - archives and compression
 - transferring files and directories to/from remote computers
-- wildcards, redirection, pipes, and aliases
+- wildcards, redirection, pipes, and aliases; brace expansion
 - loops and variables; command substitution
 - scripts and functions, briefly on conditionals
 - finding things with `grep` and `find`; tying things with `xargs`